alaaabaas/A-B-test_-e-commerce-website/README.md

 If the p-value <0.01 then there exists an evidence that the new page is statistically different from the old page

+#### to run the code install jupiter notebook from anaconda using coda or pip You also need to install the following libraries:pandas ,numpy,
+#### this project is part of data analysis nanodegree The database only available to download from the course Webpage